Errata, Retractions, and Other Linked Citations in PubMed

 NLM encourages publishers to follow the retraction, errata, and similar guidelines established by the International Committee of Medical Journal Editors and the Committee on Publication Ethics.

 NLM does not differentiate between errors that originate in the publication process and those that result from errors of scientific logic or methodology, because journal editors do not make this distinction consistently or clearly.
-Corrections, corrigenda, and partial retractions (such as for a single graph, statement, table or image) for previously published articles are all uniformly considered by NLM to be errata.
+Corrections, corrigenda, addenda, and partial retractions (such as for a single graph, statement, table or image) for previously published articles are all uniformly considered by NLM to be errata.

-Errata may be published to correct text or information that appears anywhere within an earlier published article.
+Errata may be published to correct or add text or information that appears anywhere within an earlier published article.
 Errata must be labeled and published in citable form; that is, the erratum must appear on a numbered page in an issue of the journal that published the original article.
 For online journals or online-only content, the erratum must be readily discernable in the table of contents of a subsequent issue and must be associated with identifiable pagination or elocation.
 Publishers submit to NLM the citation data for an erratum notice and can find guidance on data submission at XML help for data providers: Errata, retractions and comments.

 NLM links the citation for the erratum notice to the citation for the referent article, and the citation for the erratum notice is automatically indexed with the Publication Type Published Erratum [PT].
 The citation for the erratum notice contains the phrase “Erratum for: [article title],” and the citation for the referent article contains the phrase “Erratum in: [article title].”

 If the erratum involves correction of text or information that is part of the corresponding PubMed citation, such as the author, title or abstract, the publisher is responsible for updating the article citation to reflect the correction.
 Publishers can edit citation data at any time with the PubMed Data Management System (PMDM).
 More information may be found in PMDM help.